Nathan Healy

 Frequently Asked Questions

-Yes, solar makes strong sense for most Fremont homeowners.
-With over 260 sunny days per year and PG&E rates averaging 34¢/kWh — more than double the national average — a typical system can save around $101,000 over 25 years with a payback period of roughly 6 years.
+Yes, solar makes strong sense in Fremont.
+With 5.7 peak sun hours per day, over 260 sunny days annually, and PG&E rates at 34¢/kWh — more than double the national average — Fremont homeowners have some of the best conditions for solar savings in the country.
+A typical home can save around $101,000 over 25 years.

-Yes, solar panels can increase your home value in Fremont.
+Yes, solar panels can increase your home’s value in Fremont.
 According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-In Fremont’s competitive Bay Area real estate market, that premium can be significant given local home prices.
+In a high-value real estate market like Fremont, that premium can be significant.

-The most accessible way for Fremont homeowners to go solar is through Palmetto’s LightReach lease — with no upfront cost and a low fixed monthly payment starting around $66–$116/month depending on home size.
-Palmetto owns and maintains the system, so there’s nothing to manage.
+For Fremont homeowners, the most accessible way to go solar is through Palmetto’s LightReach lease — starting at just $89/month with no upfront cost.
+Palmetto owns and maintains the system, so you simply pay a fixed monthly rate and start saving immediately.

-For those who prefer to own outright, a cash purchase typically runs $15,000–$25,000 depending on system size.
-Note that the federal 30% residential solar tax credit is no longer available following the Big Beautiful Bill.
-Use the calculator above for a personalized Fremont estimate.
+If you prefer to own your system outright, a typical 6.72 kW cash purchase runs around $19,414.
+Note that the federal 30% residential tax credit is no longer available following the Big Beautiful Bill.
+Use the cost calculator above for a personalized Fremont estimate.

-For many Fremont homeowners, solar can be financially worthwhile — especially with PG&E rates averaging 34¢/kWh.
-With a LightReach solar lease, there’s no upfront cost, and your monthly lease payment is typically less than your current electricity bill, meaning you can start saving from day one.
+For Fremont homeowners, solar can make strong financial sense — especially given PG&E’s rates at 34¢/kWh, more than double the national average.
+With a LightReach lease, there’s no upfront cost.
+Your monthly lease payment is typically less than your current electricity bill, meaning most homeowners start saving from day one.

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — a key advantage now that the residential ITC is no longer available for cash purchases.
-Most Fremont homeowners find the lease payment is less than their current PG&E bill, meaning savings start from day one.
+Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments.
+Since the lease payment is typically less than a standard PG&E bill, most Fremont homeowners start saving from day one.